VPDC

 Guidelines for Pediatric Providers

-• CDC recommends infants born to HBsAg – positive persons receive single antigen dose of hepatitis B vaccine (Engerix or Recombivax) and HBIG withing 12 hours at birth.
+• AAP recommends infants born to HBsAg-positive persons receive single antigen dose of hepatitis B vaccine (Engerix-B or Recombivax HB) and hepatitis B immune globulin (HBIG) within 12 hours of birth, regardless of birthweight or any maternal antenatal treatment with antiviral medications.

 Post-Vaccination Serologic Testing